 To improve your soil, you need to understand what you have in order to apply the right soil amendments.
-The best way to test your soil is to send a sample to a Cooperative Extension Service (CSREES) (usually located at or affiliated with a state university) or commercial soil laboratory (check out the print or online Yellow Pages under “Laboratories—Testing” for commercial soil-testing labs).
+The best way to test your soil is to send a sample to a Cooperative Extension Service (CSREES) (usually located at or affiliated with a state university) or commercial soil laboratory (search online for commercial soil-testing labs).
 The best time to test soil is in the spring, before you add any compost or other amendments, although you can test soil any time.

 Collecting Soil Samples:

 - Use a clean, rust-free trowel to take samples from up to 10 areas of your lawn.

 - Dig several holes in the lawn 6 to 8-inches deep.

 - Take a slice of soil from one side of each hole, save 1 to 2-inches from the middle of the slice, and discard the sides, top, and bottom.

 - Mix the samples in a clear container, allow them to dry at room temperature, enclose a small fee, and send it all to the lab.